RSTeam02/Star-Collision-Simulator/readme.md

 + controller.js:
     - generate canvas area
-    - generate random star objects
+    - generate random star objects, number of objects is required (1 to 50)
+    - start or pause of shape movements
+    - choose speed of objects
-    - control a random star object (arrows, strg keys) in all directions,
+    - a random star object is assigned to userControl with arrow keys move the obj in all direction, ctrl shoots a bullet
     - update frame move shapes (requestAnimationFrame)

 + polygram.js: